 Our 2004 Non-Employee Director Stock Option Program will establish an automatic option grant program for the grant of awards to non-employee directors.
-Under this program, each non-employee director first elected to our board of directors following the closing of this offering will automatically be granted an option to acquire shares of our common stock at an exercise price per share equal to the fair market value of our common stock at the date of grant.
+Under this program, each non-employee director first elected to our board of directors following the closing of this offering will automatically be granted an option to acquire 10,000 shares of our common stock at an exercise price per share equal to the fair market value of our common stock at the date of grant.
 These options will be fully vested and exercisable on the grant date.
-Upon the date of each annual stockholders' meeting, each non-employee director who has been a member of our board of directors for at least six months prior to the date of the stockholders' meeting will receive an automatic grant of options to acquire shares of our common stock at an exercise price equal to the fair market value of our common stock at the date of grant.
-These options will be fully vested and exercisable on the grant date.
-The term of each automatic option grant and the extent to which it will be transferable will be provided in the agreement evidencing the option.
+Upon the date of the stockholders' meeting, each non-employee director who has been a member of our board of directors for at least six months prior to the date of the stockholders' meeting will receive an automatic grant of options to acquire 5,000 shares of our common stock at an exercise price equal to the fair market value of our common stock at the agreement evidencing the option.

 Our 2004 Non-Employee Director Stock Option Program will be administered by the board or a committee designated by our board made up of two or more non-employee directors so that such awards would be exempt from Section 16(b) of the Exchange Act, referred to as the "program administrator."
 The program administrator will determine the terms and conditions of awards, and construe and interpret the terms of the program and awards granted under the program.
-Non-employee directors may also be granted additional awards under the 2004 Stock Incentive Plan, subject to the discretion of the board or the committee.
+Nonemployee directors may also be granted additional awards under the 2004 Stock Incentive Plan, subject to the discretion of the board or the committee.
 Unless terminated sooner, our 2004 Non-Employee Director Stock Option Program will terminate automatically in 2014 when our 2004 Stock Incentive Plan terminates.
 Our board of directors has the authority to amend, suspend or terminate our 2004 Non-Employee Director Stock Option Program.
 No amendment or termination of our 2004 Non-Employee Director Stock Option Program will adversely affect any rights under options already granted to a non-employee director unless agreed to by the affected non-employee director.
 Our 2004 Non-Employee Director Stock Option Program was adopted by the board pursuant to its discretionary authority under our 2004 Stock Incentive Plan to make option grants to non-employee directors.
 Accordingly, stockholder approval is not required for the adoption or any amendment of our 2004 Non-Employee Director Stock Option Program.